LA Respiratory Issues

 Make a vertical incision in the skin, staying on midline

-Make a horizontal incision between the rings, extending about 1/2 way around.
+Once you can see the trachea, make a horizontal incision between the rings, extending about 1/2 way around.

 Do NOT cut cartilage.

-Leave to heal by second intention.
+Leave the surgery site to heal by second intention.

 Resources